aeoncloud/100-Days-of-Code-in-Python/Day 7/README.md

 Project 7: FAKE ANIME FAN FINDER.

-Using

-Like nesting dolls, nest 'if' statements within 'if' statements.
-Create a game to find true fans of your favorite show.
+Using _Nesting_ and previously learned concepts, I built a game to test if you are a true fan of 'Naruto' anime TV show.